t3nma/rc-chat/README.md

 # rc-chat

-A simple Java chat Client and Server (multiplex model).
+Assignment for the "Network and Communications" course, implementation of a simple Java chat Client and Server.
+The Server follows the multiplex model and is implemented using Java's NIO API.
-This project is the assignment for "Network and Communications" course and uses Java's NIO API for the Server implementation.